SilverLuhtoja/budgy/README.md

 FINALLY:
+1. Make it installable in Windows/Linux
-When VISUALS update then make a Quick Tutorial/Guide, how systems work.
+2. When VISUALS update then make a Quick Tutorial/Guide, how systems work.